pivotal/docs-tap/scc/gitops-vs-regops.md

 In the standard git-ops approach, configuration is pushed to a repository and is immediately applied to a cluster by any deliverable watching the repository.
 Operators might want to have a manual review step before applying configuration to the cluster.
 In this case, operators must specify a `pull_request` commit strategy.

-In order to do so, the following parameters must be set:
+>**Note:** If you want to use the pull request approach, you must use http(s) authentication with a token.

+To use the `pull_request` commit strategy, set the following parameters:

 - `commit_strategy` == `pull_request` configured during the Out of the Box Supply
   Chains package installation.